Bradycardia: The Most Common Complication of Eating Disorders

 Dennis Gibson, MD, FACP, CEDS

-Dennis Gibson, MD, FACP, CEDS serves as the Clinical Operations Director at ACUTE.
-Dr. Gibson joined ACUTE in 2017 and has since dedicated his clinical efforts to the life-saving medical care of…
+Dennis Gibson, MD, FACP, CEDS serves as a consulting physician for ACUTE.
+Dr. Gibson joined ACUTE in 2017 and has since dedicated his clinical efforts to the life-saving medical care of patients with…

 ACUTE Earns Prestigious Center of Excellence Designation from Anthem